chripas88/FinanceTracker/README.md

 # README

+Finance Tracker project is part of the Udemy Course: The Complete Ruby on Rails Developer Course and was created following the instructions provided in the course.

 Finance Tracker is a Stock Tracker Social Media App that was created according to the following Requirements:

 01. Authentication System, users can sign-up, edit their profile, log in/out.